"You must be the princess."

 Today, she couldn't stop.
 Even as she spoke about herself, she found herself wanting to ask questions as if Baak would answer.
 She wanted to know the strangest mundane details, like whether Baak had played war strategy games as a child the way Azula had, or whether or not she liked to eat the crust of the juk, whether she'd gotten along with her sisters and brothers.

 She sighed.
-She'd related all sorts of facts to Baak — Mai had visited her the last two days, and both times she'd ordered the guards the bring them obscene amounts of luxurious foods and proceeded to eat most of it herself; yesterday Ty Lee had blathered on for hours about her latest romantic fling until Azula ordered her with a threatening gesture to desist — but little of true substance.
+She'd related all sorts of facts to Baak — Mai had visited her the last two days, and both times she'd ordered the guards the bring them obscene amounts of luxurious foods and proceeded to eat most of it herself; yesterday Ty Lee had blathered on for hours about her latest romantic fling until Azula stopped her with a threatening gesture — but little of true substance.
 She didn't talk about the fact that the woman hadn't shown up for days, and Azula wasn't sure if she felt relieved or angry or annoyed or all three.
 She didn't talk about the fact that the date of her departure was coming near, that it wouldn't be long before she was chained to a ship that would take her somewhere safe and comfortable with facilities to accommodate her needs.

 There were things that she felt no ability to speak about, things that were still taking shape inside of her.
 There was a constantly unfolding newness to her inner landscape that left her feeling off-balance and unsure of herself, both of which she loathed and yet were not as horrible as they ought to have been.
 The discomfort felt productive, like when she was young and she'd grown a handspan in a week.
 Every part of her had ached but the end result of being able to tower over her peers had been worth every strained muscle.